THIS PAGE LAST REVISED ON 02.05.2020

 You can check back or contact the author for the link document you may want.

 The Blanchard V Litigation is the latest in the Blanchard series of litigations that have been litigated across courts in Louisiana since 1986.
 For a better understanding about the underlying activities and the motivation behind now addressing them by this venue, please consider first visiting other pages on this website titled:

 "Home" (scroll down to the image of St. Kateri Tekawitha)

 BLANCHARD 1986 LTD;

 JOHN E. HINE; AND

 PETER L. TURBETT :

-Yet again, another Blanchard litigation appears to come to an end with the Blanchard facts not fully adjudicated on their merits in any court venue.
+Yet again, another Blanchard litigation appears to have come to an end with the Blanchard facts not fully adjudicated on their merits in any court venue.
 Again (in the author's view), the court has again stepped outside its authority in order to influence the outcome of a Blanchard or Blanchard-connected litigation.
 Yet again, the court records are tampered with in order to obtain its own outcome.

 In 2001, the court changed (and would not correct) material verbiage in a transcript in St. Mary Parish.
 One can read all about that on another page of this website titled Paul Maclean vs. G. Tim Alexander, III, et al.